 6. GRADUATE DEPARTMENT OF RELIGION STUDENT ASSOCIATION

 The Graduate Department of Religion Student Association is an elected body representing all students in the Graduate Department of Religion.
 In addition to any activities it organizes or promotes for the benefit of the graduate students, its major responsibility is to serve as a means by which students may participate in the formulation and interpretation of the policies and programs of the Graduate Department of Religion.
 It has the authority to direct requests and/or suggestions to the Chair of the Department, and to respond to communications from that office.
-Two Graduate Department of Religion Student Representatives are elected annually to represent the interests of graduate students at the meetings of the Departmental Faculty and the Graduate Policy and Admissions Committee.

 Upon entering the GDR, each student meets with the Area Director of Studies for initial advising.
 After discussing the student's interests, a residence adviser is assigned.
 Unless a change is requested at a later date, the residence adviser remains the student's adviser until the dissertation committee is formed.
-General and Cross-Disciplinary M.A. students are normally advised by the Chair of the Department or the Associate Dean.
+Cross-Disciplinary M.A. students are normally advised by the Chair of the Department or the Associate Dean.
 All recommendations concerning student programs that involve exceptions to current policy should begin with the adviser.
 The adviser will direct requests to the Chair, and the Chair will relay the request, if necessary and as appropriate, to the Graduate Policy and Admissions Committee, the Faculty, or the Dean of the Divinity School for action.